Return of Financial Aid Funds Policy

 Students who are recipients of WA State financial aid (WA College Grant and College Bound Scholarship) and who fail to attend classes, who withdraw or drop all classes prior to the start of the quarter, fail to commence attendance in all classes for which their enrollment level/award amount are based on or who receive funding based on fraudulent information will be required to repay 100% of the funds received.

 Students who fail to commence attendance in one or more classes for which their enrollment level/award amount is based will have their state aid eligibility recalculated to match their enrollment level for the classes they attended and will be required to repay the difference between the original award and the new award amount.
-Students who increase their enrollment level throughout the quarter (by adding classes) may be eligible for an increase to their state aid award based on the new enrollment level.

 contact